 Rest assured (literally, because CBD is relaxing), you will not get high from any form of CBD.
 As similar as it is to THC, their key difference is that CBD (cannabidiol) is not psychoactive and therefore will not cause a high or hallucinations.

-While CBD is often used to treat anxiety, depression and stress, some get that same feeling smoking a joint, but it does not work the same way as the latter, as THC is an intoxicant while CBD actually blocks intoxicating receptors in the brain: It actually prevents you getting high, leading researchers to argue that CBD is a stimulant.
+While CBD is often used to treat anxiety, depression, and stress, some get that same feeling smoking a joint, but it does not work the same way as the latter, as THC is an intoxicant while CBD actually blocks intoxicating receptors in the brain: It actually prevents you getting high, leading researchers to argue that CBD is a stimulant.

 What About Strains with THC?

 High-CBD, low-THC strains are basically no different from CBD itself in that most of these strains typically do not have enough THC in them to get you high.
-So long as there is much more CBD in your strain than the former, you will not have to worry about a surprise high.
+So long as there is much more CBD in your strain than the former, you will not have to worry about a surprisingly high.

 The THC, however, would still be detectable in your system by a drug test for up to 90 days (if they contain more than 0.3% THC, which is prohibited by law), so do not plan on taking these strains if you have a test coming up.